Customer Data Privacy Notice

 1. The purpose of this Notice

-Chargemaster Plc (“the Company”) has certain obligations under data privacy laws to notify individuals about how it will process any personal information it collects from or about them.
+Chargemaster Limited (“the Company”) has certain obligations under data privacy laws to notify individuals about how it will process any personal information it collects from or about them.
 The Company treats your data privacy very seriously and it understands that you will wish to know how it will use that personal information.
 This Data Privacy Notice relates to the personal information of you collected through our Chargemaster website or through your Homecharge application process.

 2. What personal information is collected?